Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-How many fruit trees are around - walk and poem
+There is a stunning vegetable garden at The Curator's Cottage - just down the road from us, that barely anyone had visited before.

 Has this kit prompted any new food related initiatives within your school?
-Food scrap bins to be introduced.
+Not exactly, but we are always thinking and trying to link learning into our community.

 Helpful Report

 What are three words that describe the activities in this kit?
-Food waste solutions
+Maths-connected, communication, kaitiakitanga

 How effective was the resource in fostering critical thinking about food waste issues?